 For reporting units held for sale for which an offer has been received from a prospective buyer, the Company relies on the value offered by the third party for the sale of the reporting unit to estimate the reporting unit's fair value.
-In October 2016, the Company entered into an agreement to sell the Tools business (excluding Dymo industrial labeling) for \$1.95 billion, and such value was used as the estimated fair value of the Construction Tools & Accessories and Industrial Products & Services reporting units, and the Company concluded the Construction Tools & Accessories and Industrial Products & Services reporting units reporting units reporting unit passed step 1 of the goodwill impairment test.
+In October 2016, the Company entered into an agreement to sell the Tools business (excluding Dymo industrial labeling) for \$1.95 billion, and such value was used as the estimated fair value of the Construction Tools & Accessories and Industrial Products & Services reporting units.
+The estimated fair value exceeded the carrying value of the Construction Tools & Accessories and Industrial Products & Services reporting units, and the Company concluded the Construction Tools & Accessories and Industrial Products & Services reporting units reporting units passed step 1 of the goodwill impairment test.